Diabetes

 Optimising clinical management, including regular HbA1c monitoring, complication screening, and coordinated care, will improve health outcomes and reduce preventable hospitalisations.

-Practices can choose between two and four Continuous Quality Improvement (CQI) activities from the practice payment guide.
-You can also develop practice-specific activities you think will improve the Diabetes Prevention and Care for your patient cohort.
+Practices can choose Continuous Quality Improvement (CQI), practice-specific activities you think will improve the Diabetes Prevention and Care for your patient cohort.
 The Practice Development Matrix can help you to develop these activities.

 For support and guidance on implementing health assessments in your practice, contact our quality improvement and development engagement officers via the Practice Support email and phone line.